TV's biggest action stars dish on embarrassing childhood memories & their bravest moments

 Comic-Con is a star-studded event, but for an hour this Friday, it was a warrior-studded event.
 EW brought together some of television’s bravest actors for a panel on all things warrior.
-Benedict Wong from Deadly Class, Dylan Bruce from Midnight, Texas, Santiago Cabrera from Salvation, Tom Ellis from Lucifer, Jay Hernandez from Magnum PI, and Eoin Macken from Nightfivers gathered in the hallowed Hall H to talk about what it’s like to play heroes on the small screen.
+Benedict Wong from Deadly Class, Dylan Bruce from Midnight, Texas, Santiago Cabrera from Salvation, Tom Ellis from Lucifer, Jay Hernandez from Magnum PI, and Eoin Macken from Nightflyers gathered in the hallowed Hall H to talk about what it’s like to play heroes on the small screen.

 Lynette Rice, EW’s editor-at-large, moderated the panel — in front of a packed house of Lucifer fans who were happy to see the show get a second life — and got everybody dishing straight off the bat about their upcoming roles.
 Moyer kicked things off by making mention of his character’s “pen enhancements,” and set the tone for a very lively (and occasionally raunchy) panel.